 Stop work order (IPMC 112).
 Stop work orders shall be in accordance with K.C.C.
 Title 23.

+SECTION 131.
+Ordinance 14111, Section 141, and K.C.C.
+16.14.460 are hereby amended to read as follows:

+Section ((302.4)) 302 of the International Property Maintenance Code is ((not adopted and the following is substituted)) supplemented with the following:

+Fire hazard (IPMC ((302.4)) 302.10).
+Any building or portion thereof, device, apparatus, equipment, combustible waste, or vegetation that, in the opinion of the Fire Marshal or the Code Official, is in such a condition as to cause a fire or explosion or provide a ready fuel to augment the spread and intensity of fire or explosion arising from any cause shall be considered substandard.
+Upon failure of the owner or agent having charge of a property to cut and destroy weeds after service of a notice violation, they shall be subject to prosecution in accordance with the provisions of K.C.C.
+Title 23.

-SECTION 129.
+SECTION 132.
 Ordinance 14914, Section 407, and K.C.C.
 16.14.480 are hereby amended to read as follows:

 Section 303.2 of the International Property Maintenance Code is not adopted and the following is substituted:

 Enclosures (IPMC 303.2). ((Private swimming pools, hot tubs and spas, containing water more than twenty-four inches (610 mm) in depth shall be completely surrounded by a fence or barrier at least sixty inches (1,524 mm) in height above the finished ground level measured on the side of the barrier away from the pool.
 Gates and doors in such areas shall be self-closing and self-latching.
 Where the self-latching devices is less than fifty-four inches (1,372 mm) above the bottom of the gate, the release mechanism shall be located on the pool side of the gate.
 Self-closing and self-latching gates shall be maintained such that the gate will positively close and latch when released from an open position of six inches (152 mm) from the gatepost.
 No existing g pool enclosure shall be removed, replaced or changed in a manner that reduces its effectiveness as a safety barrier.))
-Swimming pool enclosures shall comply with the International Building Code Section 3109, as adopted and amended by the state of Washington.
+Swimming pool enclosures shall comply with the International Building Code Section 3109.

-SECTION 130.
+SECTION 133.
 Ordinance 14914, Section 408, and K.C.C.
 16.14.490 are hereby amended to read as follows: